genepi/michigan-imputationserver/docs/tutorials/local-PGS-server.md

 ./cloudgene install https://imputationserver.sph.umich.edu/resources/pgs-catalog/pgs-catalog-small.zip
 ```

->[!NOTE]
+!!! note

->If you want to install the large 1000 Genomes Phase 3 reference panel (hg19) instead, use [this address](https://imputationserver.sph.umich.edu/resources/ref-panels/imputationserver2-1000genomes-phase3-public.zip).
+    If you want to install the large 1000 Genomes Phase 3 reference panel (hg19) instead, use [this address](https://imputationserver.sph.umich.edu/resources/ref-panels/imputationserver2-1000genomes-phase3-public.zip).
->Similarly, you can choose [different PGS catalogs](https://imputationserver.sph.umich.edu/resources/pgs-catalog/) too.
+    Similarly, you can choose [different PGS catalogs](https://imputationserver.sph.umich.edu/resources/pgs-catalog/) too.

->[!TIP]
+!!! info

->You can also download the pipeline or panel first and then specify a local path in the command above.
+    You can also download the pipeline or panel first and then specify a local path in the command above.
->For example, if you encounter issues installing the PGS workflow, you can downloading the yaml file and install it locally.
+    For example, if you encounter issues installing the PGS workflow, you can downloading the yaml file and install it locally.
->```bash
+    ```bash
->curl https://raw.githubusercontent.com/genepi/imputationserver2/refs/heads/main/cloudgene.pgs.yaml --output cloudgene.pgs.yaml
+    curl https://raw.githubusercontent.com/genepi/imputationserver2/refs/heads/main/cloudgene.pgs.yaml --output cloudgene.pgs.yaml
->./cloudgene install ./cloudgene.pgs.yaml
+    ./cloudgene install ./cloudgene.pgs.yaml
->```
+    ```

 Since we have now installed all the required apps, we will refer to the installation as the imputation server, even though technically it is a Cloudgene instance.